orthanc-team/python-orthanc-tools/README.md

 The OrthancTestDbPopulator generates test images and uploads them in Orthanc.
 All images have only 4 pixels and take a minimum amount of space on disk.
-By default, the generator always generates the same date, use a different seed if you need variation.
+By default, the generator always generates the same data, use a different seed if you need variation.

 From a shell: